dcdpr/did-btcr2/chapters/Index.md

 #### Algo 11.
 Process SMT Beacon Signal {.tabbed .unnumbered}

-This algorithm processes a ::Beacon Signal:: broadcast from a ::SMT Beacon:: to retrieve and validate a ::BTCR2 Update:: for a specific DID being resolved.
+This algorithm processes a ::Beacon Signal:: broadcast from an ::SMT Beacon:: to retrieve and validate a ::BTCR2 Update:: for a specific DID being resolved.

 The ::Signal Bytes:: MUST be retrieved from the last transaction output of the